-PBS 505 PHARMACEUTICS I (3 Credits)
+PHR 5003 PHARMACEUTICS I (3 Credits)

-This course underlines the basic physiochemical principles that govern pharmaceutical systems, particularly with regard to dosage formulation and evaluation of pharmacokinetic and dynamic principles.
-Prerequisite(s): Admission to the College of Pharmacy
+This course underlines the basic physiochemical principles that govern pharmaceutical systems, particularly with regard to dosage formulation and evaluation of pharmacokinetic and dynamic principles with emphasis on solid and liquid dosage forms.

-PBS 506 PHARMACEUTICAL CALCULATIONS WITH LAB (3 Credits)
+PHR 5004 PHARMACEUTICAL CALCULATIONS WITH LAB (3 Credits)

-Students will be prepared to perform accurate compounding and dosage calculations for solid and liquid dosage forms, injectable medications, and extemporaneously compounded prescription products to ensure patients' therapy, safety, and efficacy.
-Calculations pertaining to Pharmaceutics I will be integrated into Pharmaceutical Calculation lab sessions.
-Prerequisite(s): Admission to the College of Pharmacy
+Students will be taught to perform accurate compounding and dosage calculations for solid and liquid dosage forms, injectable medications, and extemporaneously compounded prescription products to ensure the safety and efficacy of patients' therapy.